exponea/exponea-flutter-sdk/Documentation/configuration.md

     * `.everyLaunch` - always tracks push token
     * `.daily` - tracks push token once per day

+* `requirePushAuthorization`
+  * Flag indicating whether the SDK should check [push notification permission status](https://developer.android.com/develop/ui/views/notifications/notification-permission) and [Apple documentation](https://developer.apple.com/documentation/usernotifications/unnotificationsettings/1648391-authorizationstatus) and only track the push token if the user granted permission to receive push notifications.
+  * Possible values:
+    * `true` - tracks the push token only if the user granted permission to receive push notifications.
+An empty token value is tracked if the user denied permission.
+This is useful to send normal push notifications to a target audience that allows receiving notifications.
+    * `false` - tracks the push token regardless of notification permission status.
+This is useful to send silent push notifications that do not require permission from the user.
+  * Default value: `false` (Android) / `true` (iOS)

 * `flushMaxRetries`
   * Controls how many times the SDK should attempt to flush an event before aborting.
 Useful for example in case the API is down or some other temporary error happens.
   * The SDK will consider the data to be flushed if this number is exceeded and delete the data from the queue.